 What to Expect: Getting till the source of river Parvati that you have traversing along since past 4 days

-The climb till Mantali lake is easy except the last stretch of 300 m.
-Few meters before mantali lake there is a Shivling adorned with sacred temple stuff.
-This place is known as mini Mantali.
+The climb till Mantalai lake is easy except the last stretch of 300 m.
+Few meters before Mantalai lake there is a Shivling adorned with sacred temple stuff.
+This place is known as mini Mantalai